cmda-bt/be-course-17-18/week-4.md

     You can just accept and return JSON as HTML forms don’t support PATCH.
     Respond with **200 OK**, **400 Bad Request**, **404 Not Found**, **410 Gone**, or **422 Unprocessable Entity** where appropriate.
-    Test it out with something like the following Curl request:
+    Test it out with something like the following Curl request (note that you first need to do the previous PUT again, as restarting the server clears added animals):

     <details>
     <summary><code>PATCH in Curl example</code></summary>